Calabar South

 Calabar South is a Local Government Area of Cross River State, Nigeria.
 Its headquarters are In the town of Anantigha.

 It has an area of 264 km^{2} and a population of 191,630 according to the 2006 census.

 The postal code of the area is 540.

 The local Government Headquarters are in Anantigha.

 There are 12 local Government wards.

+Geography and economy

+Calabar South LGA has an area of 264 square kilometres (or 102 square miles) and an 81 percent humidity level.
+With an average temperature of 25 degrees Celsius (or 77 degrees Fahrenheit), the LGA experiences two distinct seasons: the dry and the wet.

+Numerous crops are farmed in Calabar South LGA, making agriculture a significant aspect of the region's economy.
+There are also several markets in the region, including the well-known Watt Market, and trade flourishes there.